SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 ExtractSns: Allows to extract the SNS message and return the cloudwatch event

-ReturnAccesKey: Validate the account id and add the values aws_access_key_id and aws_secret_access_key to the event (edit values 1111111 for your account access
+ReturnAccesKey: It filters and Validates the account id and add the values aws_access_key_id and aws_secret_access_key to the event (edit values 1111111 for your account access
 )

 CreateTagCreatorID: Using rescursivity it extracts all the creation id of the event to later place the tag of who executed that event regardless of whether it was a role or an IAM user